pearpages/javascript-patterns/README.md

 + Strive for loosely coupled designs between objects that interact.
 + Classes should be open for extension, but closed for modification.
 + Depend on abstractions.
 Do not depend on concrete classes.
++ Principle of _Least Knowledge_ (aka Law of Demeter): talk only to your immediate friends.
+  + The object itself
+  + Objects passed in as a parameter to the method
+  + Any object the method creates or instantiates
+  + Do not call methods on objects that were returned from calling other methods

 > **Polymorphism** is the provision of a single interface to entities of different types or the use of a single symbol to represent multiple different types.